VitaliyZhark/Cryptocurrency-project/README.md

 https://vitaliyzhark.github.io/Cryptocurrency-project/

-Select your cryptocurrency and enter tax data, then click the calculate button
+Select your cryptocurrency and enter investment/exit fee, then click the calculate button.

+## Technologies
+HTML
+CSS
+Javascript

 ## Contributing
 To contribute to this project, please fork the repository and submit a pull request.